dylan1218/RealEstatePandasAnalysis/README.md

 Class based implementation to quickly analyze Redfin real estate listings against Zillow market data

+**NOTE: I provide no disclaimer over the data obtained through the use of this project.
+All data is obtained from a combination of Redfin and Zillow.
+There is no official documentation for the queries being utilized, as such be respectful about how much you query -- query no more than you would query as if you were a front-end user.**

+Getting started:

+(1) Navaigate to RealEstatePandasAnalysis/blob/master/GetData/dataqueryanalyze.py and edit the BaseFilePath variable to the base file path you want to utilize to hold your loaded data.

 Sample use is maintained in:

 (1) RealEstateAnalyzeDataGenerate.py -- sample use for initial load of the data.
 Before utilizing the data load class you will first need to generate the data.